Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableBurnMintTokenPool_diff.md

 +    if (msg.sender != s_rateLimitAdmin && msg.sender != owner()) revert Unauthorized(msg.sender);
 +
 +    _setRateLimitConfig(remoteChainSelector, outboundConfig, inboundConfig);
 +  }
 +
++  /// @notice This function allows the owner to burn `amount` of the pool's token.
+This is
++  /// expected to be called while migrating liquidity to another pool and offboarding this
++  /// facilitator.
++  /// @dev New token pool should mint and transfer liquidity to this pool (since it does not
++  /// hold tokens any point in point, only mints/burns) which can be burnt and hence will reset
++  /// the facilitator bucket level GHO.
+This is needed to migrate facilitators, by offboarding
++  /// this token pool subsequently.
++  /// @param amount The amount of tokens to burn.
++  function withdrawLiquidity(uint256 amount) external onlyOwner {
++    IBurnMintERC20(address(i_token)).burn(amount);
++  }
++
 +  /// @inheritdoc UpgradeableBurnMintTokenPoolAbstract